5500Group4/5500Group4/StandUpDocuments/Week-2-September-16-retrospective.md

 ## Individual Self-Assessments
 ### Dalin Wang
 - **Achievements and Contributions:**
   - Doing research on assignment 1.
 Reading some article about backend.
+Finished assignment1 backend part.
 - **Challenges Faced:**
   - Not facing any challenges so far.
 - **Areas for Improvement:**
   - Still need read more article to get familiar with backend.
+And need more time to understand codes.
 - **Feedback and Suggestions:**
   - Need some practice on coding part.